Spr19CS210/PA-Drill-Section-Writeups/PA4-BoolSAT/README.md

 ## Getting Started

-The github assignment link is at XXX TBD.
+The github assignment link is at https://classroom.github.com/a/Q3tarCGY.
 Go to that link to accept the github assignment and get your own private repository for PA4.

 ### JUnit Background Information